-Indicator 15 14 Percentage of anti-social behaviour cases reported in the last reporting year which were resolved AMEND (i) Number of cases of anti-social behaviour reported in the last year. (ii) Number of cases of anti-social behaviour carried over from previous reporting years Of those at (i) and (ii): (iii) Number of cases resolved in the last year. (iv) Total self-contained units Definition Anti-social behaviour (ASB) As per Part 13 of the Anti-Social Behaviour (Scotland) Act 2004 this is defined as 'A person who acts in a manner that causes or is likely to cause alarm or distress or pursue a course of conduct that causes or is likely to cause alarm or distress, to at least one person who is not of the same household'.
-Resolved where the landlord has taken appropriate measures, as set out in its ASB policies and procedures, to address the cause of the anti-social behaviour complaint and has advised the complainant of the outcome; or where the landlord does not have the authority or powers to resolve and it has provided a full explanation of the landlord's position to the complainant.
+Indicator 15 14 Percentage of anti-social behaviour cases reported in the last reporting year which were resolved AMEND (i) Number of cases of anti-social behaviour reported in the last year. (ii) Number of cases of anti-social behaviour carried over from previous reporting years Of those at (i) and (ii): (iii) Number of cases resolved in the last year. (iv) Total self-contained units Definition Anti-social behaviour (ASB) As per Part 13 of the Anti-Social Behaviour (Scotland) Act 2004 this is defined as 'A person who acts in a manner that causes or is likely to cause alarm or distress or pursue a course of conduct that causes or is likely to cause alarm or distress, to at least one person who is not of the same household'. where the landlord has taken appropriate measures, as set out in its ASB policies and procedures, to address the cause of the anti-social behaviour complaint and has advised the complainant of the outcome; or where the landlord does not have the authority or powers to resolve and it has provided a full explanation of the landlord's position to the complainant.
 A case A case is opened when a tenant or service user or another organisation/body reports an incident of ASB to the landlord.
 A case can be made up of a single report/complaint of ASB; or Multiple reports/complaints about the same party, made whilst a case is still ongoing.
 Such further reports/complaints would not be counted as a further new case.
 Once a case is resolved and a further report/complaint of ASB is received, this should be treated as a new case.
-Inclusions/ exclusions Ensure to include as a new case: A closed case where a further service request is received Ensure to include as resolved: Cases resolved in the reporting year which were reported in the previous reporting year SHR Calculation To calculate the indicator, we will divide: (iii) number of cases resolved in the last year.
+Inclusions/ exclusions Ensure to include as a new case: SHR Calculation To calculate the indicator, we will divide: (iii) number of cases resolved in the last year.
 By: (i) and (ii) number of cases of anti-social behaviour reported in the last year plus number of cases if anti-social behaviour carried forward from the previous reporting year.
 Multiply by 100 to get percentage of cases of anti-social behaviour resolved.
-And (iv) landlord's total self-contained units divided by 100 to get x and then (i) and (ii) added together to get y and then y divided by x = number of cases of anti-social behaviour per 100 properties
+And (iv) landlord's total self-contained units divided by 100 to get x and then (i) and (ii) added together to get y and then y divided by x = And (iv) landlord's total self-contained units divided by 100